thousandbrainsproject/tbp.monty/docs/how-to-use-monty/getting-started.md

 >
 > This is our open-source repository.
 We call it **Monty** after Vernon Mountcastle, who proposed cortical columns as a repeating functional unit across the neocortex.

+> [!WARNING]
+> This code will not run on Windows or Linux, only on MacOS.
+>
+> We are working on fixing this.
+You can follow this issue to be notified when this is supported: https://github.com/thousandbrainsproject/tbp.monty/issues/52

 # 1. Get the Code

 It is best practice (and required if you ever want to contribute code) first to **make a fork of our repository** and then make any changes on your local fork.
 To do this you can simply [visit our repository](https://github.com/thousandbrainsproject/tbp.monty) and click on the fork button as shown in the picture below.
 For more detailed instructions see the [GitHub documentation on Forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).